African Romance: Berber and Maghrebi Arabic

 Scholars including Brugnatelli and Kossmann have identified at least 40 words in various Berber dialects which are certain to have been loans from Latin or African Romance.
-For example, in Ghadames the word "äng'alus" (ⴰⵏⴳⴰⵍⵓⵙ, أندجالوس) refers to a spiritual entity, clearly using a word from the Latin angelus "angel".
+For example, in Ghadames the word "anǧalus" (ⴰⵏⴳⴰⵍⵓⵙ, أندجالوس) refers to a spiritual entity, clearly using a word from the Latin angelus "angel".
 A complete list of Latin/Romance loanwords is provided below under the section on Berber vocabulary.

-Some impacts of African Romance on Maghrebi Arabic are also theorised.
+Some impacts of African Romance on Maghrebi Arabic and Maltese are theorised.
 For example, in calendar month names, the word furar "February" is only found in the Maghreb and in the Maltese language – proving the word's ancient origins.
 The region also has a form of another Latin named month in awi/ussu < augustus.
 This word does not appear to be a loan word through Arabic, and may have been taken over directly from Late Latin or African Romance.
 Scholars theorise that a Latin-based system provided forms such as awi/ussu and furar, with the system then mediating Latin/Romance names through Arabic for some month names during the Islamic period.
 The same situation exists for Maltese which mediated words from Italian, and retains both non-Italian forms such as awissu/awwissu and frar, and Italian forms such as april.
+Lameen Souag likewise compares several Maltese lexical items with Maghrebi Arabic forms to show that these words were borrowed directly from African Latin, rather than Italian or Sicilian.
+Bumerin ("seal"), coming from Latin bos marinus ("sea cow"), matches Dellys bū-mnīr and Moroccan bū-mrīn.
+In the case of Maltese berdlieqa ("purslane") from Latin portulaca, equivalent Arabic words are found throughout North Africa and former al-Andalus, including bǝrdlāqa in Dellys, bardilāqaš in Andalusi Arabic and burṭlāg in the desert regions of El Oued.
+As mentioned above, the Maghrebi Arabic word gertella ("basket"), from Latin cartallus, could also hint at a promising African Romance-Sardinian lexical connection with the unique Sardinian word iscarteddu.
+Lastly, in the area of grammar, Heath has suggested that the archaic Moroccan Arabic genitive particle d could have derived from Latin de, as in Romance languages, although this structure is absent from Maltese and other Maghrebi Arabic varieties, making the theory controversial.

 Characteristics

 Starting from African Romance's similarity with Sardinian, scholars theorise that the similarity may be pinned down to specific phonological properties.
-Sardinian lacks palatization of velar stops before front vowels, and features the pairwise merger of short and long non-low vowels.
-Evidence is found that both isoglosses were present in African Latin (at least in the central province of Africa Proconsularis):
+Logudorese Sardinian lacks palatization of velar stops before front vowels, and features the pairwise merger of short and long non-low vowels.
+Evidence is found that both isoglosses were present in at least certain varieties of African Latin: